shift31/hostbase/README.md

 Hostbase uses Couchbase Server to easily store data with whatever schema you choose, so you're not locked in to any particular data models other than the primary concepts of hosts, subnets, and IPs.
 These objects are stored as JSON documents in a single Couchbase bucket.
 Using the Couchbase plug-in for Elasticsearch, data is streamed in real-time from Couchbase to Elasticsearch.
 This allows for full-text search using [Elasticsearch/Lucene query string syntax](http://www.elasticsearch.org/guide/en/elasticsearch/reference/current/query-dsl-query-string-query.html).
 For example, let's assume you "tag" your hosts by role, environment, and data center.
 To retrieve a list of all hosts of the 'web_server' role, in the 'QA' environment, in the 'dallas01' data center, the search query might be as simple as: `env:qa AND role:web_server AND datacenter:dallas01`.

-In addition to Couchbase and Elasticsearch, Hostbase requires a web server with PHP 5.4 or greater.
+In addition to Couchbase and Elasticsearch, Hostbase requires a web server with PHP 5.5 or greater.
 All search and CRUD operations are exposed through a RESTful web service.

-_**Hostbase is currently under heavy development, however it is quite usable.
-Developers familiar with PHP and the Laravel framework are welcome to contribute by creating Pull Requests.**_

 ## Installation